M-erb/Calculator/README.md

 ## Note:

 A simple calculator built using vuejs and brunchjs.
+This was a concept I had as I was driving into work one day.
+Let me know of any other curious ways to create calculators.
+This was my first time and was very entertaining.

 Features: